 For Non-Residents:

-Non-residents can also apply for mortgage Dubai, but with:
+Non-residents can also apply for mortgage Dubai, but with:- Higher down payment

 - Lower financing percentage